SU-NCS/Intro_to_programming/course-overview.md

 * Give your instructions to another group
 * Act out instructions & generalize
 * Discussion—groups explain what they did.
+* Introduce the concepts of sequencing, acting on conditional, looping, and I/O used as applied to everyday activities

-## Activity 2: Intro to Repl.it & Python3
+### Activity 2: Intro to Code Anywhere, Writing Code & Python3

 In the second activity for this week, we introduce variables and write our first program.

-* Challenge: Sign up for CodeAnywhere and create first Python program \(introduce self\)
+* Challenge: Sign up for CodeAnywhere and create first Python program
+* Become familiar with Code Anywhere environment
+* Learn copy/paste keystrokes
+* Run python from the Code Anywhere Console
+* Create a file that prints to the console and run it in the Console

+### Activity 3: Introduce the Adventure Game and add a Challenge

+In the final activity for the week, we introduce the Adventure Game framework and students write a challenge using the "print" statement.

+## Session 2: Variables and Types, Console I/O

+### Activity 1: Write a program to introduce yourself

 * Understand what a variable is and how to create one
 * Understand basic data types such as numbers and strings
 * Learn basic syntax print, variables, operators, string & integrate, import
 * Create a program to introduce yourself: "Hello my name is \_\_\_\_\_"

+### Activity 2: Write a Challenge for the Adventure Game using I/O

+* Write a challenge that uses math to add, subtract, multiply or divide
+* Write a challenge that asks a question and tests the value of the answer

 # Week 2: